-Observations Suggestions No PCR product or lower yield than expected Increase the amount of Herculase hotstart polymerase (up to 10 U can be used for targets >23 kb) Increase the number of cycles up to a maximum of 40 cycles Use intact and highly purified DNA templates Store the template at 4°C; do not freeze the template Lower the annealing temperature in 5°C increments Allow at least 60 seconds of extension time for each kilobase to be amplified (90 seconds of extension time per kilobase may also be helpful for difficult templates).
-For GC-rich targets, use a minimum extension time of 1 minute For targets >10 kb, denaturation times of 10 seconds at 92°C are usually sufficient, while longer denaturation times or higher denaturation temperatures may damage the DNA template; use the shortest denaturation time compatible with successful PCR on the thermal cycler For targets >10 kb, denaturation times of 30 seconds at 95°C are usually sufficient.
-For GC-rich targets, denaturation times of 40 seconds at 98°C are usually sufficient Primer pairs exhibiting matched primer melting temperatures (T_m) and complete complementarity to the template are recommended Analyze the primers to ensure that duplexes or hairpins do not form Gel-purified or HPLC-purified primers ≥23 nucleotides in length are recommended Purify the primers by PAGE or HPLC Adjust the ratio of primer versus template to optimize yield of the desired product For targets >10 kb, increase the amount of template DNA Artifactual PCR smears Use DMSO in the PCR mixture; titrate the DMSO concentration in 1% increments Decrease the amount of Herculase hotstart polymerase Reduce the extension time Multiple bands Optimize the cycling parameters specifically for the primer-template set and the thermal cycler used Increase the annealing temperature in 5°C increments Use Perfect Match PCR enhancer to improve PCR product specificity Use DMSO in the PCR mixture; titrate the DMSO concentration Verify that the primers hybridize only to the desired sequences on the template
+Observations Suggestions No PCR product or lower yield than expected Increase the amount of Herculase polymerase (up to 10 U can be used for targets >23 kb) Increase the amount of full-length intact DNA template and/or increase the number of cycles up to a maximum of 40 cycles Use intact and highly purified DNA templates Store the template at 4°C; do not freeze the template Lower the annealing temperature in 5°C increments Allow at least 60 seconds of extension time for each kilobase to be amplified (90 seconds of extension time per kilobase may also be helpful for difficult templates).
+For GC-rich targets, use a minimum extension time of 1 minute For targets > 10 kb, denaturation at 92°C for 10 seconds is usually sufficient.
+Longer denaturation times or higher denaturation temperatures may damage the DNA template; use the shortest denaturation time compatible with successful PCR on the thermal cycler For targets ≤10 kb, denaturation at 95°C for 30 seconds is usually sufficient.
+For GC-rich targets, denaturation at 98°C for 40 seconds is usually sufficient.
+Primer pairs exhibiting matched primer melting temperatures ($T{\rm m}$) and complete complementarity to the template are recommended Analyze the primers to ensure that duplexes or hairpins do not form Gel-purified or HPLC-purified primers ≥23 nucleotides in length are recommended Purify the primers by PAGE or HPLC Adjust the ratio of primer versus template to optimize yield of the desired product Use DMSO in the PCR mixture; titrate the DMSO concentration in 1% increments Artifactual PCR smears Decrease the amount of Herculase polymerase Reduce the extension time Optimize the cycling parameters specifically for the primer-template set and the thermal cycler used Multiple bands Increase the annealing temperature in 5°C increments Use Perfect Match PCR enhancer to improve PCR product specificity Use DMSO in the PCR mixture;titrate the DMSO concentration Verify that the primers hybridize only to the desired sequences on the template